devgeeks/Canvas2ImagePlugin/README.md

 ### NOTE: For older versions of Cordova (You will probably have to use tag 0.2.0)

-### Fork Note:  This uses some slight modifications of my own combined with the work of ThalesValentim and Tommy-Carlos Williams to return the absolute path of the image in IOS.
+### Fork Note:  This uses some minor modifications of my own combined with the work of ThalesValentim and Tommy-Carlos Williams to return the absolute path of the image in IOS, with a semi-unique filename.
 Usage remains the same.

 Usage:
 ------